The Importance & Applications of Semi-Conductive Materials

 A semi-conductive coating on stator bars (on the slot portion) joined with a stress grading layer (silicon carbide) after the stator bar exits the stator slot can prevent surface discharge from occurring in these areas.
 The resistivity of the stress grading layer decreases as the electric field increases.
 This relationship is non-linear.

 Semi-Conductive Material Properties:

-Whether using a coating, a flexible, or a rigid semi-conductive material, each play a key role in preventing damage to stator bar ground-wall insulation and core iron due to corona/partial discharge in large rotating machines.
-Key properties critical to rigid semi-conductive materials providing protection over time are:
+Whether using a coating, a flexible, or a rigid semi-conductive material, each plays a key role in preventing damage to stator bar ground-wall insulation and core iron due to corona/partial discharge in large rotating machines.
+Key properties critical to rigid semi-conductive materials protecting over time are: